alvachien/mathexercise/README.md

 12. More to come

 # design
-Take a look at the design doc for this project: [click](https://github.com/alvachien/mathexercise/design.md)
+Take a look at the design doc for this project: [click here](https://github.com/alvachien/mathexercise/blob/master/design.md).

 # dependencies
 This web app depends on the following project